zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/setup-on-premises-environment/setup-environment.md

 4. Click **Connection** > **SSH** > **Auth** in the left navigation pane and configure the SSH private key to use by clicking Browse under Private key file for authentication.

 5. Navigate to the location where you saved your SSH private key file, select the file, and click Open.
-NOTE:  You cannot connect while on VPN or in the Oracle office on clear-corporate (choose clear-internet).
+NOTE: You cannot connect if you are in an Oracle office location on clear-corporate (choose clear-internet) or using Oracle VPN.

      ![](./images/putty-auth.png " ")